-How Many Calories Get Burned by Running on a Treadmill?
+Calories Running on a Treadmill

 How does a Treadmill Work?

-When running on a treadmill for about 20 minutes, all your major muscles will be engaged, thus building cardiovascular endurance and at the same time, your lungs get challenged.
+When running on a treadmill for about 20 minutes, all your major muscles will be engaged.
+Thus building cardiovascular endurance and at the same time, your lungs get challenged.
 If the treadmill’s speed is one that will make you run, this will definitely increase the number of calories you burn.

-For instance, in a case where you are running on a treadmill for 20 minutes at a speed of 6mph, you will burn 246 calories.
+When you are running on a treadmill for 20 minutes at a speed of 6mph, you will burn 246 calories.
 For you to burn 310 calories, you will have to be running at a speed of 7.5mph.
 This will apply only when you have a weight of 155 pounds.
 If your weight is more or less than 155 pounds, the number of calories you burn will be less.

 Basically, when walking on the treadmill at a speed of 3.5 mph, you are likely to burn approximately 99 calories within 20 minutes.
 This is the case for a person who weighs 155 pounds.
 If you walk at a speed of 4mph, then you will burn 11 calories.

 This is an excellent and efficient way to burn calories.
 The American Council of Exercise interval training, compared to the traditional cardio, has the potential to burn more calories since it utilizes both the anaerobic energy system as well as the aerobic energy system.